-In December 2020, City Council approved a speed limit policy for city-owned roads that will take effect on July 1, 2021.
+In December 2020, the City Council approved a speed limit policy for city-owned Class I Collector and Minor Arterial roads.
+These are the larger city-owned roads with heavier traffic.
+City staff subsequently conducted dozens of speed studies to help determine appropriate speed limits.
 Below is an overview of the policy:

 - Approximately 95% of city-owned roads will not have a speed limit change.

 - Maintain speed limit of 30 mph on local and Class II Collector Roads.